chengxiluo/CS889_Project/README.md

 Third parameter (optional) is the number of conversation round, default is 1.

-Note:
-Current Process:
-When user type is real users,
+Current Process: (when user type is real users)
+- All the conversations are through terminal commands, and users have to restrictly type the correct answer.
 - target restaurant is randomly chosen by the system and revealed to users;
 - target restaurant information is provided;
 - users have to answer questions from the system based on these information.

 Ideal Process:
 - All the conversations will be through a platform, so no constraints on chatting in natural language.